Kitchen Gardens

 The Future

 For the future of this project, WOPLAH plans to reach out to more support groups to aid with kitchen gardens, and to expand the size of current gardens.
 WOPLAH also intends to train beneficiaries how to utilize their local water sources to sustain their kitchen gardens.
 WOPLAH reasons that agricultural chemicals can be harmful to the immune systems of PLWA and aims to provide more training on organic farming techniques.
-In combination with their new Village Banking initiatives, WOPLAH is working to empower all beneficiaries to reach a point where their Kitchen Gardens are fully self-sustainable; 97 Kitchen Garden projects are already functioning independently of WOPLAH's financial support and mentorship.
+In combination with their new Village Banking initiatives, WOPLAH is working to empower all beneficiaries to reach a point where their Kitchen Gardens are fully self-sustainable; over 150 Kitchen Garden projects are functioning independently of WOPLAH's financial support and mentorship.